 Germany is world famous for its selection of beer and every city has its own local brews.
-Düsseldorf is no exception.
-Within the confines of the city’s old town, often referred to as the ‘longest bar in the world’, you will find many different breweries, each with their own individual character and brew.
+Düsseldorf’s breweries are no exception.
+Within the confines of the city’s old town, often referred to as the ‘longest bar in the world’, you will find many different breweries.
+Each one has their own individual character and brew.

 As sightseeing can be thirsty work, you may find yourself in search of a watering place or two as you explore the city on the mighty Rhein.
 What better place to stop for a spot of people watching than one of these establishments.
 Try a glass of their cold beer and sample a local speciality such as sausages and sauerkraut.
 Read on for my guide to Düsseldorf’s Breweries..